CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Experimental Setup

 The accuracy with which synthetic consumer clusters were recovered was measured using three External Validity Indices (EVIs): Adjusted Rand Index (ARI) \cite{Hubert1985}, Adjusted Mutual Information (AMI) \cite{Vinh2010}, and Pair Sets Index (PSI) \cite{Rezaei2016}.
 These indices represent three complementary methodological categories for comparing partitions --- pair-counting (ARI), information-theoretic (AMI), and set-matching (PSI) respectively \cite{Wagner2007}.
-ARI and AMI are widely recommended due to their adjustment for chance and independence from the number of clusters \cite{Milligan1996,Steinley2004PropertiesIndex,Javed2020}, while PSI is also chance-corrected and uniquely sensitive to errors in both small and large clusters.
+ARI and AMI are widely recommended due to their adjustment for chance \cite{Milligan1996,Steinley2004PropertiesIndex,Javed2020}, while PSI is also chance-corrected and, uniquely, equally affected by errors in both small and large clusters.
 Given their different formulations, agreement among ARI, AMI, and PSI demonstrates that our conclusions are robust to the choice of evaluation index.
 For conciseness, we only reported ARI values where all three measures yielded consistent results.